EBay shifts gears in India as rivals step up

 AMAZON LOOMS

-India's $10 billion e-commerce market, dominated by online travel portals led by MakeMyTrip.com and Yatra.com, is seeing a flurry of promotional activity from startups that sell everything from electronics to clothes, shoes and fragrances.
+India's $10 billion (6 billion pounds) e-commerce market, dominated by online travel portals led by MakeMyTrip.com and Yatra.com, is seeing a flurry of promotional activity from startups that sell everything from electronics to clothes, shoes and fragrances.

 Besides Flipkart, aggressive local players include HomeShop18, OLX, Quickr and Snapdeal.